pyli2019/516x-pli/README.md

 ![GitHub Logo](/images/DataExploration.png)
 Format: ![Raw Data](url)

-### Data Exploration
+### Data Preprocessing
+Here a link to my Python Notebooks.

 ### Data Analysis

-The models that are used in this project include linear regression model, Sciki linear regression model, SVM polynomial model.
+The models that are used in this project include Random Forest Model linear regression model, Sciki linear regression model, SVM polynomial model.

 ### Communicate and visualize the results